Diana Clement: When free doesn't really mean free

 You may be.
 But doing the maths is notoriously difficult.
 Only a spreadsheet ninja really wins at this game.

-It's still worth entering your details in Powerswitch.org.nz, which is funded by the government to help us get a better deal.
+It's still worth entering your details into Powerswitch.org.nz, which is funded by the Government to help us get a better deal.

 Powerswitch has 3000 power plans programmed into its search and 17,000 lines of pricing data.